Open your eyes to a world of new opportunities....

 Yokogawa offers an IoT Enabled ISA100 compliant Gateway, a Access Point, a Media Converter, and a Management Station.
 All to help design a network to meet your needs.

-2017.11.21 A brochure of "Yokogawa Releases ISA100 WirelessTM Gateway Module –Ideal for construction of small-scale field wireless systems–
+2017.11.21 A brochure of "Yokogawa Releases ISA100 WirelessTM Gateway Module – Ideals for construction of small-scale field wireless systems–

 2017.07.18 A brochure of "Yokogawa Field Wirless Solution" has been updated.

 2017.03.23 Yokogawa and Cosasco Conclude Agreement for Sale of ISA100 Wireless™-based Products –To improve maintenance and enhance safety– (Refer to Cosasco’s website: http://www.cosasco.com/）